ktzkvin/transcribe-meeting/README.md

 - Calculating **Diarization Error Rate (DER)** to evaluate performance.
 - Leveraging **PyAnnote** models for state-of-the-art diarization tasks.

-Whether you're a speech researcher 🧠, a developer 📱, or just curious 🎓, this repository is for you!

 ---

 ## 🚀 **Key Features**